 You can listen to other interviews about Radio City here and here.

-We are delighted to bring you some recordings from 2018 from Wireless Flirt (the radio show about radio in Ireland).
+We are delighted to bring you some recordings from Wireless on Flirt FM.
 In this interview, John Walsh caught up with David Baker who worked for or managed a long list of pirates in Dublin in the 1980s.
 John worked with David in KLAS from 1986-1988.